energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

 ### Open Source, FOSS, FLOSS
 **Open Source Software** is often referred to as **OSS**.
 OSS where the authors want to highlight the mentioned political background is called **"Free and Open Source Software" FOSS**.
-OSS where the authors don't feel that FOSS doesn't not sufficiently highlight the political background is called FLOSS.
+OSS where the authors don't feel that FOSS sufficiently highlights the political background is called FLOSS.
-In the end, all of it is Open Source Software as illustrated below, just with differently strict expectations on how corporate involvement is supposed to look like and what behaviors such software may show.
+In the end, all of it is Open Source Software as illustrated below.
+They only differ in their strict expectations on how corporate involvement is supposed to look like and the behaviors around such software.

-This guide generally uses **FOSS to refer to software and Open Source to the approach to work**.
+This guide generally uses **FOSS** to refer to software and **Open Source** to the approach to work.

 ## Basic technical terms: Source Code, Compilation, Binary Files, Deployment